 Flaws but not deal breakers

-The biggest flaw that these Rocco & Roxie Jerky Treats have is that they are more expensive than many of the other best dog treats on the market.
+The biggest flaw that these Rocco & Roxie Jerky Treats have is that they are more expensive than many of the other high ranked treats for dogs on the market.
 A 16 ounce bag costs about $30, but you certainly get what you pay for.
 Remember that when it comes to dog treats you’re paying for quality not quantity.
 These treats are going to foster your dog’s health, nutrition, and development.
 Isn’t that worth a few extra dollars?

 If you do that math, that’s one bag of Rocco & Roxie Jerky Treats every two months to treat two dogs.
 That’s $15 per month, or $7.50 per month per dog.
 It’s more than worth it to spend $7.50 a month to have the peace of mind that your dog is eating a healthy, nutritious treat that is made and sourced in the United States.
 Plus, our dogs love these treats and it makes them happy to receive them. $7.50 a month for my dogs health and happiness?
 Absolutely!